oliviersm199/whatdidido/CONFIG.md

 ## Overview

-"What Did I Do Again?" uses a global configuration file stored in your home directory to manage credentials and settings for various integrations (Jira, GitHub, etc.).
+"What Did I Do Again?" uses a global configuration file stored in your home directory to manage credentials and settings for various integrations (Jira, Linear, etc.).

 ## Configuration File Location